chuntows/chuntows/README.md

 ### WELCOME TO MY PAGE 👋👋👋

 Hello, my name is Trung.
 Currently I am studying at Duy Tan University.
-I am aiming to become a Full-Stack developer and Android developer<br>
+I am aiming to become a Full-Stack developer or Android developer<br>

 ## 📫 How to reach me: